|

 and his battles with all those dinosaurs,

-while protecting his prize possession, to
+while protecting his prized possession, to

 his climatic battle on top of the Empire